By Hiroko Sato

 The town opened the 11 bids submitted for the construction of the 18,500-square-foot fire station on Friday.
 They ranged between $5.94 million and $7.73 million, with the lowest coming from TLT Construction Corp. of Wakefield, followed by three other offers between $6.1 million and $6.3 million.

 The lowest bidder normally receives the contract.
 However, the project manager will review the past performances and references of the four lowest bidders and report the result to town officials early next month, according to Petropoulos.

 The Center Fire Station Building Committee is expected to meet Jan.
 4 to review the project-manager's evaluation before making its final recommendation to selectmen Jan.
-7. Architectural Consulting Group of New Bedford was hired as project manager for the fire-station project out of about a dozen companies that the committee interviewed over the summer.
+7.

 Once cost is determined, selectmen will seek residents' approval for borrowing money to pay for the project at Special Town Meeting scheduled for Saturday, Jan.
 26. The town will be able to pay for the bonds from the operational budget and the project will not cause a property-tax limit override, selectmen have said.